MayanMisfit/eleventy-taunt/posts/also-a-blog-post.md

 Stardate: 45/Sen/ERA-53::1791
 Local Time: 09:57

-I remember the day of my **birth** for lack of a better term I will not go into detail about how an A.I becomes self aware for the first time.
+I remember the day of my **birth** for lack of a better term.
+I will not go into detail about how an A.I becomes self aware for the first time.
 It is an incredibly disturbing and simultaneously euphoric experience.

 **Val'Len:** "Orn'II, Do you hear me?
 Can you understand what I'm saying to you?" <br>
 **Meika:** "Yes, all sensors are functioning nominally."
 My creator sighed at this response, he was clearly relieved.  <br>